aSetback/GoodBot/README.md

 ## Getting Started
 * Invite GoodBot to your server using the following link: [Invite Link](https://discordapp.com/oauth2/authorize?client_id=525115228686516244&permissions=8&scope=bot)

+### Set Up Class & Role Channels
 * Use the +setup command -- this will do the following:
   * Create a 'Getting Started' category
   * Create a 'set-your-name' channel, where users can set their in-game nickname.
   * Create a 'set-your-class' channel, where users can set the class the bot will use for their sign-ups.
   * Create a 'set-your-role' channel, where users can set the role the bot will use for their sign-ups.
+* Optionally use +setupfaction command -- This will add an additional set-up channel for 'set-your-faction'
+* Set a completion role: +setoption copmpleterole Setup // (This is optional, but will add this role to players who have completed the set-up channels)

+### Set Up Spreadsheet Export
+* Set your spreadsheet ID: +setoption sheet GoogleSheetID // This is covered further in the "Spreadsheet" section.

+### Set Up Raid Creation
 * Set your raid category: +setoption raidcategory Raid Signups // You can change this to be any category, but please be aware it is case sensitive.
+* If you would like different raids to go to different categories:
+  * +raidcategory raid categoryName
+* Verify that the players that need to be able create raids have 'Manage Channels' permission within the Raid Category.

+### Warcraft Logs Setup
+* Set your guild's server: +setoption server Server Name
-* Set your spreadsheet ID: +setoption sheet GoogleSheetID // This is covered further in the "Spreadsheet" section.
+* Set your guild's region: +setoption server US // (or EU, etc)

+### Misc
 * Create a channel called 'server-logs' -- the bot will automatically all commands & sign-ups to this channel.

 ## General Commands